arunangshu/SentiCast/README.md

 - Technical indicator overlays on price charts
 - Backtesting framework for trading strategies
 - Export capabilities for charts and predictions
+- Sentiment scoring and analysis using NLP models

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.